That old time religion - or a new song to the Lord, or both?

 them firmly with the mark of the present - Judith Bingham, Andrew Carter, Francis Grier, Jonathan Harvey, John Rutter, John Tavener and others have all participated in such synergy and enriched the contemporary

 repertoire vastly as consequence.
 Antiphony - between solo/solo group and main chorus, among upper and lower voices - plays a major part in much of this stylistic development.
-Use of modal, or quasi modal
+Use of modal, or quasi

-cementing the fabric of contemporary choralism.
+factor in cementing the fabric of contemporary choralism.

 So far, so good.
 But the average worshipping parishioner comes across such modes of expression only in a collegiate chapel, cathedral or greater